wragge/closed-glams-covid19/index.md

 * 17 March 2020 - Library is open and monitoring the situation.
 [More here...](https://www.adelaide.edu.au/newsroom/covid-19)
 * 17 March 2020 - The Molly Murn library event for March 26 has been cancessed.
 [More here...](https://twitter.com/uofalib/status/1239724153835405312)

+### Burnside Library

+* - 20 March 2020 - Closed.
+A new ‘call-and-collect’ service will be in place along with an increase in the Home Library Service.
+[More info...](https://www.burnside.sa.gov.au/Latest-News/Homepage-Latest-News/Council-Service-Delivery-during-COVID-19-Coronavirus-conditions)

 ### Cape Jaffa Lightouse

 * 19 March 2020 - Closed for a two week period until 30 March.
 [More info...](https://www.facebook.com/CapeJaffaLighthouse/posts/2590419624537819)